Cream of Wheat Recipes

 • 1 teaspoon lemon zest

-• Add salt to taste and freshly ground black pepper for seasoning.
+• Season with salt to taste and freshly ground black pepper.

 • 2 tablespoons fresh parsley, chopped (garnish)

-• Optional protein: 2 cups cooked rotisserie chicken shredded or 1 can chickpeas, drained
+• Optional protein sources include two cups of shredded rotisserie chicken or one can of drained chickpeas.

 Possible substitutions: